The NHL’s 1,000-Assist Club

 There have been many talented players throughout the history of the NHL.
 Some have earned nicknames such as “The Rocket” or “The Great One” or in the case of Lemieux, “The Magnificent One.”
 Going down in history with the nickname “Mr. Hockey,” however, is a clear indicator that Gordie Howe was a special talent.
 Playing in the NHL for 26 seasons, Howe was able to produce some of the most impressive statistics in history.

 Due to his durability, Howe played in 1,767 NHL games – on top of 419 WHL games, and scored 801 goals and 1,850 points, and his 1049 assists rank him ninth all-time.
-While most members of the 1,000-assist club of a few seasons that stand out above the rest in terms of assist total, it’s the consistency that Howe displayed throughout his career that earned him a spot in this club.
-Howe recorded over 50 assists just once in his career (coming in 1968-69 when he notched career-highs in assists with 59 and point with 103.
+While most members of the 1,000-assist club have a few seasons that stand out above the rest in terms of assist total, it’s the consistency that Howe displayed throughout his career that earned him a spot in this club.
+Howe recorded over 50 assists just once in his career (coming in 1968-69 when he notched career-highs in assists with 59 and points with 103.
 He did, however, record at least 40 assists in 15 consecutive seasons and 18 of his 26 NHL seasons.
 Howe is one of just two players in the history of the NHL to have recorded at least 800 goals and 1,000 assists.

 Steve Yzerman – Detroit Red Wings